First constraints on non-minimally coupled Natural and Coleman-Weinberg inflation and massive neutrino self-interactions with Planck+BICEP/Keck: Conclusions

-In this work, we have analyzed the inflationary predictions of the Coleman-Weinberg and Natural inflation potentials with non-minimal coupling by considering the 1$\nu$-interacting MI$\nu$ scenario.
+In this work, we have analyzed the inflationary predictions of the Coleman-Weinberg and Natural inflation potentials with non-minimal coupling and the inflationary parameter predictions of the cosmological model 1$\nu$-interacting MI$\nu$, i.e., an extended $\Lambda$CDM model with one neutrino species having a moderate strength self-interaction.
 We have presented the predictions of these potentials for both the Metric and Palatini formulations of gravity.
 It is important to remind here that for the symmetry-breaking related Coleman-Weinberg potential, we have considered that the inflaton takes a non-zero $v$ after the inflationary era, therefore we have shown our results of this potential for two different cases: $\phi>v$ and $\phi<v$.

 After reviewing our theoretical background, as well as the cosmological model, analysis methodology, and datasets in this work, we presented our numerical results in the paper.
 For both of the considered inflationary potentials, by taking neutrino interactions into account, we have shown whether the inflationary predictions ($n_s$ and $r$) are compatible or not with the recent cosmological data.
-We compared the predictions of the inflationary potentials with both the $\Lambda\textrm{CDM} +r_{0.05}$ model and the ``1$\nu-$interacting, MI$\nu$" model, which we previously explained.
+We studied the predictions of the inflationary potentials and the predictions of both the $\Lambda\textrm{CDM} +r_{0.05}$ model and the ``1$\nu-$interacting, MI$\nu$" model, which we previously explained.